Mid-Michigan Psychology Internship Consortium (MMPIC)

 East Lansing, MI 48824

-All application materials must be submitted through the AAPI Online Service and received by December 11th.
+All application materials must be submitted through the AAPI Online Service and received by December 1st each year.
 No materials will be accepted by e-mail or US mail.
-Applicants will be notified of their interview status by December 19th.

 Commitment to Diversity